er-karim/moroccan-cities/README.md

 # moroccan-cities
-list of moroccan cities in english, french and arabic
+list of moroccan cities in english, french and arabic stored in JSON format.